DiamondLightSource/python-swmrtools/README.md

 # swmr_tools

-swmr_tools is a Python library developed by Diamond Light Source ltd designed to facilitate reading and processing data from nexus (hdf5) files as they are being written
+swmr_tools is a Python library developed by Diamond Light Source Ltd designed to facilitate reading and processing data from NeXus files as they are being written

 ## Installation